-Anglican Aid has four programs which directly support Syria's in light of the current humanitarian crisis:
+Anglican Aid has three programs which directly support Syria's in light of the current humanitarian crisis:

 - Good Shepherd School, Lebanon

 - Damascus Church Aid, Syria

 One of our projects works within Syria, providing aid and assistance to those who are unable to flee the country.
 The other two projects work directly with Syrian refugees who have fled the country and often find themselves in similar, if not worse, living conditions.
 Please click on the projects to find out more.
 Our Jordan project has no individual page.
 It supports Syrian refugees to complete documentation for repatriation to Australia, USA and Canada.
 Three family units have come to Australia and are supported through three Anglican Churches in Sydney since Hope and Trust commenced.
 Hope and Trust has links with the International Church (Anglican) in Amman.